Edit this page

 The function to call when an element matching selector is inserted.

-2. Any attached data.
+2. Any data attached to the element

-3. Information about the current render pass.
+3. Meta information about the current render pass

-Function(element, data, meta): Function(element)
+Function(element, data, meta): (Function|Array<Function>|Promise<Function>|undefined)